planship/planship-react/README.md

 ### Typed entitlements with PlanshipCustomer context provider

-When consuming PlanshipCustomer context in a TypeScript project, entitlements can be defined as a class with getters for individual levers, and passed to the `usePlanshipCustomer` hook.
+When working with the entitlements dictionary returned by `usePlanshipCustomer` hook, it can be useful to wrap it in an object with getters for individual levers.

 ```js
 import { usePlanshipCustomer, EntitlementsBase } from '@planship/react'